-OC IAN HARRISON, who was one of Tom Duerden's last choristers and therefore one of JB's first way back in the 1960s, is Director of Music of the most beautiful church of lan in 1964

-St. Stephen, Bournemouth.
+OC IAN HARRISON, who was one of Tom Duerden's last choristers and therefore one of JB's first way back in the 1960s, is Director of Music of the most beautiful church of St. Stephen, Bournemouth.
 He's also DoM of a fine Prep School nearby.